conda-forge/conda-forge.github.io/src/user/ci-skeleton.rst

 .. note::

-    Because you are using conda-forge, conda-build, etc as your CI, it is important to run the full test suite here.
+    Because you are using ``conda-forge``, conda-build, etc as your CI, it is important to run the full test suite here.

 .. note::